Pasupathi c/o Rasakkapalayam: Plot

-Daas gets the help of the human rights commission, and finally, Pasupathy is proved to be innocent and is released from jail.
+Daas gets the help of the human rights commission, and finally, Pasupathi is proved to be innocent and is released from jail.
 He also raises the required money with the help of Daas and Priya.
 However, doctors advise that his mother's health condition worsened and surgery might not save her.
-Pasupathy insists the doctors to perform the surgery.
+Pasupathi insists the doctors to perform the surgery.
 The surgery is performed but seems unsuccessful as his mother becomes unconscious after surgery.
-Pasupathy is heartbroken and cries at her feet in the hospital.
-Suddenly, his mother regains consciousness and wakes up, but Pasupathy dies at her feet.
+Pasupathi is heartbroken and cries at her feet in the hospital.
+Suddenly, his mother regains consciousness and wakes up, but Pasupathi dies at her feet.